Note on Recertification:

 Step 1: You must visit a state-licensed physician (not a nurse practitioner or physician’s assistant) to obtain a physician certification.

-Step 3: Once your application is approved and you receive your identification card, purchase medical marijuana from a state-licensed dispensary.
+Step 3: Once your application is approved and you receive your electronic identification card, purchase medical marijuana from a state-licensed dispensary.

 4-Will I be able to go to the pharmacy to fill my medical marijuana?